The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Discussion

 While detailed modelling of the dust properties in Sgr\,C is beyond the scope of this work, we note that the theoretical curve corresponding to $R_V = 5.5$ from \citet{Draine2003} appears to be a closer match to our data than the $R_V = 3.1$ model.
 This is consistent with expectations for denser environments with larger grains.
 Our results differ from the \citet{Hensley2023} model in the LW regime.
-However, we caution that our extinction curve is derived from a localized region, and no strong conclusions about dust grain properties or $R_V$ can be drawn.
+However, we caution that our extinction curve is derived from a localised region, and no strong conclusions about dust grain properties or $R_V$ can be drawn.

 In summary, our extinction curve follows the same general trend as the selected literature curves derived outside the GC.
-It shows excellent agreement with the curve by \citet{Indebetouw2005}, reinforcing the idea of a broadly line-of-sight independent infrared extinction curve.
-It is also consistent with the curve by \citet{Fahrion2023}, although the large uncertainties prevent a definitive assessment.
+It shows excellent agreement with the curve by \citet{Indebetouw2005}, reinforcing the idea of a broadly line-of-sight--independent infrared extinction curve.
+It is also consistent with the curve by \citet{Fahrion2023}, although due to the large uncertainties we cannot perform a definitive assessment.